 - Anchoring.
 Before you start your walking session, spend a minute or two just standing there, breathing deeply and anchoring your attention in your body.

 - Stand with your feet hip-width apart and balance your weight evenly on both feet.
-Take the time to feel the stability of the ground beneath you.
+Take the time to feel the stability of the ground.

 - Take a few deep breaths.